StratifyLabs/StratifyBlog/content/device/2013-10-03-ADC-Thermistor-Circuit-and-Lookup-Table.md

 ---

 ![Thermistor Circuit](/images/thermistor-circuit.svg)
-Thermistors are simple to integrate in embedded designs but their temperature response can be challenging to interpret.
+Thermistors are simple to integrate into embedded designs but their temperature response can be challenging to interpret.
 A lookup table is a convenient way to convert a thermistor's ADC reading to temperature.

 A thermistor's resistance varies with temperature.
 As an example, assume T1 in the circuit above to be part number NTCLE413E2103H400 from Vishay/Dale Inc. This thermistor has the resistive characteristics shown in the table below.
 At cold temperatures, the resistance is very large but decreases non-linearly as temperature increases.

 ![Resistance and Temperature](/images/resistance-temperature.svg)

 The complete datasheet for the part referenced is available [here](http://www.vishay.com/docs/29078/ntcle413.pdf).
 The voltage at the ADC input is calculated using a voltage divider:

 $$ V_{ADC} = V_1 \frac{R_1}{R_1+T_1} $$

 When the \\(T_1\\) resistance is large, the voltage at the ADC input is close to zero.
 As the thermistor gets warmer, the voltage gets closer to \\(V_1\\).
 The transition, however, is non-linear.
 This means for embedded firmware to interpret the ADC reading as a temperature, it needs to either calculate a complicated transfer function or approximate the temperature using a lookup table and linear extrapolation.

 ## Lookup Tables

 A lookup table consists of two (or more) columns of data, in this case, a column for the voltage representing the output of the sensing circuit and a column for the temperature.

 ## Creating the Lookup Table

 A spreadsheet program is an excellent tool to create (and update) the lookup table and can be designed to easily copy and paste as a data table in a C file.
-The image below shows a screen shot of an example.
+The image below shows a screenshot of an example.
 The highlighted portion can be directly copied and pasted into the code.

 ![Lookup Table](/images/lookup-table-shot.svg)

 (The source file for the above image can be downloaded from this [link](https://dl.dropbox.com/u/33863234/CoActionOS/lookup-table-sheet.xlsx).)